 this document.
 The Research Integrity

-Officer will be an institutional official who is well qualified to handle the
+Officer is an institutional official who is well qualified to handle the

 procedural requirements involved and is sensitive to the varied demands made on

 those who conduct research, those who are accused of misconduct, and those who